turingschool/backend-curriculum-site/professional_development/Mod3/Behavioral_Interview_Preparation_Thinking_Like_an_Interviewer.md

 ---
-layout	title
+layout:	page
-page Behavioral Interview Preparation- Thinking Like An Interviewer
+title: Behavioral Interview Preparation- Thinking Like An Interviewer
 ---